 24 October 2017 00:00

 One of the most common types of security breaches comes from the physical data theft of company computers, devices and even the old stack of paper files - yet physical security awareness is almost non-existent.
 Here's how to ensure you don't miss this vital piece of security.

-What does physical security have to do with cyber security?
+What does physical security awareness have to do with cyber security?

 When thinking of cyber security, you might picture endless forms of technologies, processes and protocols fighting to keep our sensitive data away from the hands of online crooks.
 But thinking of cyber security as just a technological form of protection is exactly where many businesses are going wrong.